CyberBibs/Cyber-Threat-Intelligence/README.md

 In this lab, I investigated real-world threats using penCTI and the AlienVault OTX connector, to identify high-risk actors and activities, and report my findings in a way that supports an organization's critical decision-making.

+### Key Components
+- Setting up core Azure components such as Resource Group, Virtual Networks (VNETs), subnets, Bastion Services and networking configurations.
+- Creation of 2 Virtual Machines is accessible via secure bastion RDP connection.
+- Deploying FortiGate firewall and configuring firewall rules
+- Implementation of Intrusion Prevention Systems (IPS) using FortiGate for robust network security.
+- Creation and deployment of a Log Analytics Workspace and connecting the FortiGate firewall to enable centralized and efficient log management.
+- Connecting Microsoft Sentinel to Log Analytics Workspace.
+- Utilization of Microsoft Sentinel to create alerts, perform incident response, and maintain the security and integrity of the network..

 ### Skills Learned

 - Application of cyber frameworks such as Diamond Model, Kill Chaun and time analysis to understand attacker behavior and impact.